Randomization tests for peer effects in group formation experiments: Setup and framework

+where $\h_1,\h_2 \in \Hset$.
+To illustrate, Example \ref{ex:cai} has three possible exposures $\Hset = \{0,1,2\}$, and the sharp null hypothesis of \eqref{eq:type-0} can be written as: $ H_0: \Yw_i(0) = \Yw_i(1) = \Yw_i(2) \text{ for all } i\in \Ib. $ This contains strictly more information about the missing potential outcomes than a pairwise null hypothesis \eqref{eq:type-1}, such as $ H_0^{1,2}: \Yw_i(1) = \Yw_i(2) \text{ for all } i\in \Ib. $ Substantively, the global sharp null hypothesis assumes that changing the number of peer CEOs from large firms has no effect whatsoever on a firm's revenue.
+By contrast, the pairwise non-sharp null hypothesis instead imposes that there is no impact on firm revenue of having one versus two peer CEOs from large firms, without imposing any restrictions on revenue in the absence of any peer CEOs from large firms.
+Thus, the ability to test pairwise null hypotheses is critical for learning more from the experiment than the initial conclusion that the experiment indeed had some effect somewhere.

 Finally, we are often interested in null hypotheses for the subset of units with a given attribute $A_i = a$.
-As we discuss in our applications below, we often believe that exposure to different group mixes of attributes will have differential effects depending on a unit's own attribute.
+As we discuss in our applications below, we often believe that the exposure will have differential effects depending on an individual's own attribute.
 Specifically, we can modify both \eqref{eq:type-0} and~\eqref{eq:type-1} to only consider units with $A_i = a$:

 and

 The results below immediately carry over to these subgroup null hypotheses by conditioning on the set of units with $A_i = a$.
 We therefore focus on the simpler null hypotheses of~\eqref{eq:type-0} and \eqref{eq:type-1}, returning to subgroup null hypotheses in Section~\ref{section:applications}.